 The entire chronicle of Job did not happen because God had a grudge against Job or wanted to take vengeance on him.
 Again, it was for our benefit, to show us that as righteous and honorable as any man is, no one can live up to God's perfect standards.
 No one is exempt from punishment and discipline.
-Even Jesus, the only perfect man, was sentenced to torture and death by the Father, to atone for the sins of humanity.
+Even Jesus, the only perfect man, was sentenced to humiliation, torture and death by the Father, to atone for the sins of humanity.

 Furthermore, there are many creative attributes about God in the book of Job (especially in chapters 38 and 39) for us to learn about.
 Above all, though, what happened to Job lets us know that God, our Creator and Sustainer, is in charge of everything and has a right to do whatever He wishes to do.
-He is superior to all whom He has created, and all that He does points ultimately to His glory.
+He is superior to all whom He has created, and all that He does points ultimately to His own glory.

 God didn't make a "bet" with Satan.
-The entire saga of Job and his family and friends was planned beforehand by God, and He just used Satan as an active participant as the chief antagonist.
+The entire saga of Job and his family and friends was planned beforehand by God, and He just used Satan as an active participant and the chief antagonist.

 There is no indication at all that Job's children and servants were "good followers."
 In fact, the only thing we see his children doing is frequently feasting and drinking wine—basically, partying—and Job sacrificing burnt offerings on their behalf, because he was afraid they may have sinned and cursed God in their hearts.